-- 1) Legal Super Sport Engine Manufacturers and Models: D.F.I.
-150 horsepower, as listed in the current OPC Technical Manual and Specification Book, available online at www.OPCRace.com under Rules and Regulations. - 2) All engines are 20" shaft, standard right hand rotation single prop design gearcases.
-Motors must be production 2-stroke or 4-stroke, meeting USA environmental emission standards applicable in the year the motor is raced. - 3) No form of lifting the engine while underway will be allowed. - 4) All Super engines must comply with OPC Rule 20, A, B and C. Exceptions are as follows:

-- a) Rule 23, 2.
+- Legal Super Sport Engine Manufacturers and Models: D.F.I.
+150 horsepower, as listed in the current OPC Technical Manual and Specification Book. - 2) All engines are 20" shaft, standard right-hand rotation single prop design gearcases.
+Motors must be production 2- stroke or 4-stroke, meeting USA environmental emission standards applicable in the year the motor is raced. - 3) No form of lifting the engine while underway will be allowed. - 4) All Super engines must comply with OPC Rule 20, A, B and C. Exceptions are as follows: - a) Rule 23, 2.
 F. Studs may not be substituted. - b) Rule 23, 2.
 G. RPM Limiting devices may not be eliminated. - c) Rule 23, 2.
-C. [spark plugs only] The only legal spark plugs are those part numbers recommended by the engine manufacturer for that model engine. - 5) It is permitted on all brands to pin the Prop Shaft Bearing Carrier by using flat head screws. - 6) Low water pickups and nose cones allowed. - 7) Open/Venting exhaust by removing interior exhaust baffle and vent above the anti-ventilation plate.
+C. [spark plugs only] The only legal spark plugs are those part numbers recommended by the engine manufacturer for that model engine. - 5) It is permitted on all brands to pin the Prop Shaft Bearing Carrier by using flat head screws. - 6) Low water pickups and nose cones allowed. - Open/Venting exhaust by removing interior exhaust baffle and vent above the anti-ventilation plate.